-Let $\pi$ be a perspectival point, and w a world.
+Let π be a perspectival point, and w a world.
 Then:

-A musical sequence $< M_1, ..., M_n >$ is true of an object O and of eventualities $< e_1, ..., e_n >$ relative to $\pi$ in w iff in w, for each k such that $1 \le k \le n$ , O takes part in $e_k$ , and
+A musical sequence $\langle M_1, ..., M_n \rangle$ is true of an object O and of eventualities $\langle e_1, ..., e_n \rangle$ relative to π in w iff in w, for each k such that $1 \leq k \leq n$, O takes part in e_k , and

-- (1) temporally, $e_1 < ... < e_n$ ; - (2) relative to $\pi$ , and w, the Loudness and Harmonic stability conditions are satisfied by O and $\langle e_1, ..., e_n \rangle$ with respect to $\langle M_1, ..., M_n \rangle$ .
+(1) temporally, $e_1 < \ldots < e_n$;

+(2) relative to π , and w, the Loudness and Harmonic stability conditions are satisfied by O and $\langle e_1, ..., e_n \rangle$ with respect to $\langle M_1, ..., M_n \rangle$.

 Truth-of is relativized to a world, as is standard in model-theoretic semantics, and also to a perspectival point.
 The latter matters because some conditions make reference to the relation between the denoted object O and a perceiver; for instance, decreasing loudness may be interpreted as an object moving away from the perceiver.
-Perspectival points will thus have to include information about spatial points (for pictorial applications, we will develop a more fine-grained notion, but it will still include information about a spatial point and will thus be appropriate for musical applications as well.)
+Perspectival points will thus have to include information about spatial points (for pictorial applications, we will develop a more fine-grained notion, but it will still include information about a spatial point and will thus be appropriate for musical applications as well.14)

 The next step is to state our preservation conditions.
-Here our simple-minded semantics solely seeks to preserve certain orderings, as hinted in (3).
-For very abstract representations, such as the diagrammatic columns in (4) (preservation of ordering by height and of left-to-right order), this may be accurate.
+Here our simple-minded semantics solely seeks to preserve certain orderings, as suggested above by (3)-(4).
+For very abstract representations, such as the diagrammatic columns in (1) (preservation of ordering by height and of left-to-right order), this may be accurate.
 For music, this will turn out to be too simple, but this statement has the advantage of being formally manageable.